Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05b-stream-synapse-data-explorer.md

     >**Tip**: In this example, you imported a very small amount of batch data from a file, which is fine for the purposes of this exercise.
 In reality, you can use Data Explorer to analyze much larger volumes of data; and since you enabled stream ingestion, you could also have configured Data Explorer to ingest data into the table from a streaming source such as Azure Event Hubs.

 ### Task 4: Use Kusto query language to query the table in Synapse Studio

+In this task, you will use Kusto Query Language (KQL) to query data stored in your Data Explorer database within Synapse Studio.

 1. Close the **Azure Data Explorer** browser tab and return to the tab containing **Synapse Studio**.